MISTCARRYYOU/MASA-QMIX/README.md

 Codes for the multi-agent scheduling architecture (MASA) with QMIX

-The essence of these codes is the QMIX MARL algorithm for job shop scheduling problems (JSSP).
+The essence of these codes is the QMIX MARL algorithm for job scheduling problems.

 If this repository is valuable for your research (perhaps), please cite our work as: